magnet/metered-rs/README.md

 `registry` is mandatory and must be a valid Rust ident.

-`registry_expr` defaults to `this.metrics`, alternate values must be a valid Rust expression.
+`registry_expr` defaults to `self.metrics`, alternate values must be a valid Rust expression.

 ### The `measure` attribute